 If you’re running a retro across time zones you will need some tech tools to help you out.

 The old webcam against the wall trick just isn’t going to work this time.
 And you’ll have to save your post-it notes for synchronous retros.

 There isn’t a simple way to run an async retro without a specially designed tool.
 You can use tools like Trello to add reflections.
 But grouping them becomes tricky.
 If you try to add reflections in Google Sheets it gets confusing.
 All of them make it difficult to maintain anonymity.

 That’s why we recommend using an online tool specifically for retrospectives.

 Our free online retrospectives tool was designed for people like you, faced with the predicament of how to run a retro asynchronously.
 Parabol guides you through every step of the process in a structured way that’s easy to understand and keeps all information in one place for everyone to see.

-If you’re going to run an async retro, find a tech tool that has the functionalities you need and maintains the humanity of the retrospective.
+If you’re going to run an async retro, find a tech tool that has the functionalities you need.

 - 👻 Anonymous reflections: This prevents the reflections of people in later time zones being anchored against those that have already been added.

 - ⏱ Timers and reminders: To move you through the retrospective in place of an active facilitator.